- Destinations

 What outcome are we trying to achieve?

-Align resources efficiently to be financially strong
+Align resources efficiently to be financially strong.

-The Park District defines the measurement as the percent of property tax revenue collected in the current year by the Park District compared to overlapping jurisdications such as county, village, township, library, school districts, community colleges, and other special districts.
+The Park District defines the measurement as the percent of property tax revenue collected in the current year by the Park District compared to overlapping jurisdictions such as county, village, township, library, school districts, community colleges, and other special districts.

 Who are the stakeholders impacted?